When Should I Enroll?

 What happens if you miss your enrollment period?

 Plan ahead so you don't end up in this situation.
 Learn about possible penalties and late enrollment options for each plan below.

 If you don’t enroll in Part A and B, when you’re first eligible, you can sign up during the General Election Period, between January 1 and March 31 each year.
 If you do this, your Original Medicare coverage will start July 1.
 Please note, you may pay a late enrollment penalty if you don’t sign up for Part B when you are first eligible.
 You'll have to pay this penalty for as long as you have Part B and could have a gap in your health coverage.

 If you do not enroll in a Medicare Advantage plan during your initial election period, you will have to wait until the annual election period at the end of the year.

 Stand-alone Part D plans

 If you don’t choose a Medicare Part D plan when you become eligible, and don’t have other creditable drug coverage, there may be a penalty for every month you don’t enroll.
 So, it may be a good idea to enroll even if you don’t use many prescription drugs.

-BlueShield of Northeastern New York (BSNENY) is a Medicare Advantage plan with a Medicare contract and enrollment depends on contract renewal.
-BSNENY is a division of HealthNow New York Inc., an independent licensee of the Blue Cross and Blue Shield Association.
+BlueShield of Northeastern New York (BSNENY) is a division of HealthNow New York Inc., an independent licensee of the Blue Cross and Blue Shield Association.
 BSNENY complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 ATENCIÓN: si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
 Llame al 1-833-735-4515 (TTY 711). 注意：如果您使用繁體中文，您可以免費獲得語言援助服務。請致電 1-833-735-4515 (TTY 711)